Aaron Jones Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Jones' 62.9 rushing yards per game over his eight career matchups against the Lions are 10.4 more yards than his over/under in Sunday's game.
+- Against the Lions, Jones has averaged 62.9 rushing yards per game over his eight career matchups, 24.4 more yards than his over/under in Sunday's game.

-- In two of eight games versus the Lions Jones has run for a touchdown, and had multiple TDs in one of those two games.
+- In two of eight games against the Lions Jones has run for a touchdown, and had multiple TDs in one of those two games.

 - The Lions have the NFL's 28th-ranked defense against the run, allowing 135.9 yards per game.

-- The Lions have conceded 18 rushing touchdowns, 26th in the league.
+- This season the Lions have conceded 18 rushing TDs.
+They are ranked 26th in the league in that category.

 Recent Performances